CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 ### Migrating to Google Drive Destination Section

-To migrate files to Google Drive, check the Drive checkbox for each user.
+When migrating files to Google Drive, check the Drive checkbox for each user.
 Please refer to the
-<a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/GoogleTenant.html">Google Tenant</a>
+<a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/GoogleTenant.html">Google Tenant Endpoint Configuration</a>

 Click on Add items to migrate and select ‘Add Shared Drive' from the dropdown menu.
 Specify the ID of the Shared Drive to migrate from in Export Name.
 Also specify any folder within a Shared Drive.
 This is done by specifying the folder ID in the 'Documents Path' field.
 Make sure the migrating account has Manager permissions for any Shared Drives that are being migrated.